L'Arlésienne (Bizet): Composition history

 Bizet composed 27 numbers for the five act play, which was presented in three acts and five scenes.
 Half of the numbers, mostly mélodrames, are quite short (under 20 measures) and are designed to be performed as background music for spoken drama.
-On the other hand, seven numbers, including the overture, an intermezzo (the "Minuetto"), three entr'actes, one longer mélodrame (the "Adagietto"), and the Farandole, are distinctive and lengthy enough to stand on their own outside of their stage setting.
+On the other hand, seven numbers, including the Prélude, four entr'actes (later known as the Pastorale, Intermezzo, Minuetto, and Carillon), one longer mélodrame (the Adagietto) and the Farandole, are both distinctive and lengthy enough to stand on their own outside of their stage setting.

 The drama is set on the Rhône river, in Camargue, south of Arles, in southwestern Provence.
-To help give the composition Provençal color, Bizet used three existing tunes from a folk-music collection found in the book Lou tambourin (The Tambourin, Avignon, 1864) by writer and tambourinaire François Vidal:
+To help give the composition Provençal color, Bizet used three existing tunes from a folk/traditional music collection found in the book Lou Tambourin, Istori de l'Estrumen Prouvençau (The Tambourin, Avignon, 1864) by writer and tambourinaire François Vidal: